kee-org/www-kee-pm/content/features/_index.md

         <td><span class="tickblue">✔</span></td>
       </tr>
       <tr>
-        <td><div class="feature-title">One Time Passwords</div><div class="feature-description">Use Kee Vault to store the TOTPs you need for 2FA/MFA for lots of accounts - more secure than receiving SMS messages or emails and a huge improvement on signing-in with only a password for many online services.</div></td>
+        <td><div class="feature-title">One Time Passwords</div><div class="feature-description">Use Kee Vault to store the TOTPs you now need for 2FA/MFA for lots of accounts - more secure than receiving SMS messages or emails and a huge improvement on signing-in with only a password for many online services.</div></td>
         <td><span class="tickblue">✔</span></td>
         <td><span class="tickblue">✔</span></td>
       </tr>